-This course is designed for academically motivated and positive students who are intending to study calculus at the university or college level.
-Some of the topics covered include: limits, differentiation, applications of the derivative, curve sketching, integration and area.
-This course will cover material equivalent to a student's first semester of university calculus (e.g. UBC Math 100).
-Applications and word problems will be emphasized throughout the course.
+This course is designed for academically motivated and positive students who are intending to study calculus at the university or college level or have a very keen interest in mathematics.
+Topics covered include: limits, differentiation, applications of derivatives, curve sketching, integration, area and volume.
+This course will cover material equivalent to a student's first semester of university calculus (i.e. UBC Math 100 or SFU Math 151).
+Applications and problem solving will be emphasized throughout the course.